castle-engine/castle-engine/examples/lazarus/vrml_browser/README.txt

 - Install standard Lazarus package with TOpenGLControl

-- Compile and install packages kambi_base and kambi_components,
+- Compile and install packages castle_base and castle_components,
   see ../../../packages/

 - Then just open and compile this program as usual from Lazarus.